Frequently Asked Questions

 What if I want to hook up more than one module at a time?

+Sometimes using more than one module at a time may be the solution to your no-communication errors.
+For example, some transmission controller programming packages require the ECU to be on the bus in order to program.
 We offer the BenchForce Y-Splitter Harness so that you can plug the Y-Splitter into the appropriate pass-through harness (J1939, OBD-II, Ford SCP FEPS, etc.) and right into the PowerBlock.
 This gives you 2 harness connections to the PowerBlock, which you can use to attach an ECU Harness and TCM Harness, or you can even use it to attach a second Y-Splitter to give you a total of 3 connections into a single PowerBlock.
 Finally, if you are one of our longstanding customers who purchased a PowerBlock I, or a Professional Series Switch Assembly (neither of which have built-in CAN termination) you can use the Y-Splitter to accomplish 120Ω CAN termination by adding one of our BenchForce J1939 120 Ohm CAN Termination or BenchForce OBD-II 120 Ohm CAN Termination Harnesses.